aldodwrzy/AndroidApp-Using-Firebase-And-API/README.md

 ## Description

-Android application created using the Java programming language and connected to PHP - MySql using the Retrofit library
+In this android application there are register and login features, there is also a crud table that can add and view images.
+This app is built using Java Programming Language and Database or External Storage using Firebase.
+This app also displays public API data.

 ## Activity